bacalhau-project/bacalhau/docs/integration/amplify.md

 ### Database

 By default, Amplify runs with an in-memory database.
-But that implementation is very bare-bones and obviously you will lose historical information when it restarts.
+But that implementation is very bare-bones and obviously, you will lose historical information when it restarts.
 We recommend running Amplify with a PostgreSQL database.

 The instructions below describe how to start a PostgreSQL database using Docker.
 You can also use a managed database service like [Amazon RDS](https://aws.amazon.com/rds/postgresql/) or [Google Cloud SQL](https://cloud.google.com/sql/docs/postgres).